Secure Your Backups in a Customizable DR Cloud

 What is StorageCraft Cloud Services, and who should use it?

-StorageCraft Cloud Services is a part of StorageCraft Recover-Ability™.
+StorageCraft Cloud Services is part of the StorageCraft Recovery Solution™.
 This disaster recovery solution provides you with the products and services you need to recover systems, applications, and data every time, everywhere, and from any disaster, including site-wide or region-wide events.

 Plan your recovery from a site-wide disaster

-In a small disaster—the kicked power plug, a computer virus, faulty or aged equipment—your local ShadowProtect or SPX backups enable you to recover IT systems and data.
+In a small disaster (the kicked power plug, a computer virus, faulty or aged equipment) your local ShadowProtect or SPX backups enable you to recover IT systems and data.
 But a major disaster can destroy local backup images.
-A business that doesn’t have copies of its backup images stored offsite may never rebound from the downtime and data loss it faces during a major disaster.
+A business that doesn’t have copies of its backups stored offsite may never rebound from the downtime and data loss it faces during a major disaster.

 StorageCraft Cloud Services stores your backups remotely so you’re prepared for the worst.
-Create your local backup images with ShadowProtect or SPX, and then replicate those backups offsite to the StorageCraft cloud with StorageCraft ImageManager™ (6.7.2 or later).
+Create your local backup images with ShadowProtect or SPX.
+Then replicate those backups offsite to the StorageCraft Cloud with StorageCraft ImageManager™ (6.7.7 or later).
 (You can even seed the cloud with your base backup image and any existing consolidated incremental images by replicating them to a physical StorageCraft seed drive and shipping it to us—this saves your network bandwidth.)

-Built using enterprise-grade, redundant hardware and high-availability system design, our cloud is purpose-built for disaster recovery.
+Manage your accounts in this DR cloud through an easy-to-use cloud portal.
 Our privacy and security measures ensure that only you can access your stored backup images—and that those backups remain safe no matter what.
 Should a local disaster strike, be confident you can get your data.
-Recover individual files and folders or virtualize systems in the cloud (choose from our three service levels for the protection that meets your organization’s needs).
+Recover individual files and folders or instantly virtualize systems in the cloud (choose from our three Service Levels for the protection that meets your organization’s needs).
+We won't ever charge you extra fees at the time of recovery.

 Uptime that keeps your business operational